Church of Saint John of Jerusalem outside the walls: Description of the building

 The church has buttressed walls, two naves and a pitched roof.
 The tower, only slightly higher than the nave, has an asymmetric roof.
 The Baroque chapel on the east side (Holy Cross Chapel, kaplica Śwętego Krzyża) has a cupola with a lantern.

 The oldest, Romanesque, walls are built in Flemish bond.
 The Romanesque western portal has two columns: that on the left dates from the 11th century (it stands "upside down", with its base upwards), while the right-hand column is a reconstruction.
 Above the portal is a figure of John the Baptist.
-On the same wall is a Romaesque rosetta window.
+On the same wall is a Romanesque rosetta window.
 An original Romanesque window can also be seen on the eastern wall of the chancel (it became visible after a more modern vestry was demolished).
 The church is topped with a Maltese cross.

 The remains of an old church cemetery can be found within the walls surrounding the church.